-A candidate for graduation must have completed the program, show a cumulative grade point average (GPA) of at least 2.0 (Grade of "C") on all work attempted, and must have cleared his/her account with the School.
-Upon successful completion of the requirements for graduation, SAM Tech will award a Certificate of Completion.
+A candidate for graduation must have completed the program, show a cumulative successful completion of the requirements for graduation, SAM Tech will award a Certificate of Completion.
 Degree students will receive an Associate of Applied Science degree.

 AWARDS

 Awards are presented at graduation to those students maintaining a perfect attendance record and to those students maintaining an overall 99% excellence in attendance record.